 1. Confirmed Grain Allergies

-If your vet has diagnosed your dog with a grain allergy (usually through an elimination diet), grain-free food is the appropriate choice.
-True grain allergies are actually less common than many owners think — the RSPCA notes that protein sources like chicken and beef are more common canine allergens than grains.
+If your vet has diagnosed your dog with a grain allergy, usually through an elimination diet, then a grain-free food is an appropriate choice.
+True grain allergies are actually not as common as many owners think.
+The RSPCA notes that protein sources such as chicken and beef are more common allergens in dogs than grains.

 2. Recurring Digestive Issues

-If your dog regularly experiences bloating, gas, loose stools, or vomiting and your vet has ruled out other medical conditions, a grain-free trial may be worthwhile.
+If your dog regularly experiences bloating, gas, loose stools, or vomiting, and the vet has ruled out other medical conditions, a grain-free trial may be worthwhile.
 Some dogs simply tolerate non-grain carbohydrates better.

 3. Skin and Coat Problems

-Persistent itching, redness, or a dull coat can sometimes be linked to dietary sensitivities.
-While grains are not always the culprit, switching to a high-quality grain-free food as part of an elimination trial can help identify the trigger.
+Persistent itching, redness, or a dull coat may sometimes be linked to dietary sensitivities.
+Grains are not always the culprit, but switching to a high-quality grain-free food can be part of an elimination trial, which helps identify the trigger.

 4. Personal Preference

-Some owners simply prefer to feed their dogs a diet that mirrors what they believe is closer to a dog’s natural ancestral eating pattern.
-As long as the food meets FEDIAF nutritional guidelines, this is a perfectly valid choice.
+Some owners simply prefer to feed their dogs a diet that they believe is closer to the dog’s natural ancestral eating pattern.
+As long as the food meets FEDIAAF nutritional guidelines, this is a perfectly valid choice.

-If you are unsure whether grain-free is right for your dog, we always recommend speaking with your vet first.
-You can also read our guide on how to switch dog food safely to ensure any transition goes smoothly.
+If you’re unsure whether grain-free is right for your dog, we always recommend talking to your vet first.
+You can also read our guide on how to switch dog food safely to make the transition smoothly.

 Best Grain-Free Dry Dog Foods UK

-Dry dog food (kibble) remains the most popular choice for UK dog owners, thanks to its convenience, longer shelf life, and typically lower cost per day.
-Here are our top grain-free dry picks, all widely available in the UK.
+Dry dog food, aka kibble, remains the most popular choice for UK dog owners because it’s convenient, offers a longer shelf life, and usually costs less per day.
+These are our top grain-free dry picks, widely available in the UK.

 1. Eden 80/20 Dry Dog Food — Best Overall

 Eden has built a strong reputation in the UK for producing genuinely high-meat-content dog food.
-Their 80/20 range lives up to its name — it contains 80% meat and animal-derived ingredients, with the remaining 20% comprising vegetables, botanicals, and essential nutrients.
+Their 80/20 range lives up to its name.
+It contains 80% meat and animal-derived ingredients, while the remaining 20% comes from vegetables, botanicals, and essential nutrients.

 Key features: